houzhj/Machine_Learning/README_deep_learning.md

-# Perceptron-based Classifier for Sentiment Analysis (Amazon reviews)
+# Sentiment Analysis using Amazon reviews
 - **Introduction**: The goal is to design a classifier for sentiment analysis.
 - **Data**: Amazon reviews